pshchelo/pshchelo.github.io/content/rubik-figures.rst

-Figures from the solved Rubick's Cube
+Figures from the solved Rubik's Cube
 =====================================

+:date: 2014-04-14
+:tags: puzzles, rubik
+:slug: ribik-figures
+:summary: Figures from solved Rubik's Cube

 see notation for details